 Maude’s Journey through South Australia

 A morning forage of discovery in the Adelaide Hills with one of the country’s more recently lauded chefs and an Arbana man epitomizes what is happening in Australian cuisine at the moment – an integration of modern gastronomy with native ingredients, crusading to give voice to Australia’s earliest people.
 Jock Zofrillo of Orana, awarded Australian Restaurant of the Year in 2018 and 2019, introduced Curtis and Executive Chef Chris Flint to a walking legend, Peter Watts.
 Pete is working as an indigenous advisor at Jock’s Adelaide restaurant which brings recognition and cultural preservation to the native Australians who have respected and communed with their environment for more than 50,000 years.
-Prior to a creekside trek and forage in the hills, Jock and Pete showcased over forty indigenous ingredients and applications that are currently on the menu including crocodile lardo, a Moreton Bay bug from the greatest depths of the ocean, green ants, and bunya nuts.
+Prior to a creekside trek and forage in the hills, Jock and Pete showcased over forty indigenous ingredients and applications that are currently on the menu including wattleseed, mountain pepper, lemon myrtle, and strawberry gum.

 Wine Director Andrey Tolmachyov joined our chefs in the afternoon for a tasting with the largest grower of biodynamic wine in Australia.
 With his Robert Plant locks, purple paisley cords, sequined boots and a golden belt buckle touting the championship at the 2010 Houston Livestock Show & Rodeo, Chester Osborne is as hard to miss as the D’Arenberg Cube appearing among the fourth-generation winemakers vines.
 The Osbornes were one of the first families of Australian wine and their portfolio includes over 76 different bottles.
 At seven years old, Chester knew he wanted to make a wine that was “yummy,” and he’s done much more than that.
 Approaching winemaking as a puzzle, Chester conceived of the Cube, a five-story structure in McLaren Vale with the top stories skewed as its namesake, the greatest puzzle, the Rubik’s cube.